Call Today! Free Immediate Response (818) 781-1570

 Direct Step

 A “direct step,” known as an act in furtherance, is an overt act that is more than just a plan or some type of preparation to commit a crime.
 It's an act that shows you are actually putting the plan into action.
-In other words, a direct step clearly demonstrates a definite intent to commit the crime.

 It needs to be some type of direct action towards committing the crime after preparations.
 Again, it's critical to note that making plans or engaging in a discussion to commit a crime is not considered a direct step.

 In fact, the direct step has to come somewhere close to completing the crime.
 Your act has to be a substantial step in completing the crime.
+This means it's not just a plan or preparation, but an action that brings you closer to actually committing the crime.

 Common California Attempt Crimes